Say what? Blog post titles with teeth?

-You invite them to the meal (which is your content) and your title is the invite – are you serving what they want to eat?
+You invite them to the meal (your content) and your title is the invite.
+Are you serving what they want to eat?

 Titles should tell your potential traffic what is in it for them.
 Write for them as center stage.

 Blog post titles are like closing a sale